aineon/velvet-goldmine/README.md

     - to encourage users to return to the site
     - to encourage users to learn more about Irish Fashion
     - to encourage users to learn more about Sustainable Fashion
-    - to help users understand the mission and goals of the owner of the site
+    - to help users understand the mission and values of the owner of the site
     - to curate a blog refleting the views of the owner
     - to add, edit and delete products